zilongshanren/CutTheRope-x/README.md

 1.Due to the lack of a cross-platform guesture regonizer. so I don't implement a "long press" guesture.
 I use two tap count for the long press event.
-If you can confuse about this, you should read the follows tutorials first.
+If you are confused about this, you should read the follows tutorials first.

-2.CCMenuAdvanced is a extension of cocos2d-iphone, but it is not available in cocos2d-x.
+2.CCMenuAdvanced is a extension of cocos2d-iphone, but it is not available in cocos2d-x now.
 So I just use CCMenu to display menu level.